CurryMultiSci/Ballscrew-ElasticShaft-withCoulomb/index.md

 ## 2. Discretized representation of a Screw Shaft

 ### 2.1.
-Not only the nodes, but also the profiles along the way
+Not only the coordinates of the nodes, but also the profiles along the way
-In this case, not only the nodes at both ends, but also the profiles in the middle are important.
-In this case, not only the nodes at both ends but also the profiles in the middle are important, because they must be continuous in dynamic analysis.
-In addition, since the NSK algorithm does not treat any variable (such as the spiral phase angle) as a constant, there is a problem that the nodes cannot be determined in the first place.
+In this case, not only the nodes at both ends but also the center profile is important.
+There are two reasons for this.
+One is that the dynamic analysis needs to be continuous, so not only the coordinates of the nodes at both ends, but also the center profile is important.
+The other reason is that the NSK algorithm does not treat all variables (such as the spiral phase angle) as constants, so it is not possible to locate the nodes in the first place.

 ### 2.2.
 Mathematical representation of a spiral around a stretched and bent beam